Scraawl SocL Help Desk

 Each element in any of the Basic Statistics (e.g., Top Users, Top Words, etc.) can be used as an interactive drill-down to see the posts associated with the element.
 This can be done from the elements displayed in the Basic Statistics dashboard or from the full list of elements displayed when the Details button is clicked.
 Click the Filter button on the Details page to select individual elements, and then click the Exclude selected button to hide the posts associated with the selected elements.
 Use Undo All Edits from the Actions menu to undo any applied filters and get back to your full data set.

-4. Why am I able to see some user profiles in Scraawl and for others I am redirected to the social media feed?
+4. Why am I able to see some user profiles in SocL and for others I am redirected to the PAI Source?

-Scraawl only collects user profiles for the top 50 users in the report.
-For profiles of the other users (e.g., those mentioned in a post), Scraawl redirects you to the social media site to view the user profile.
+SocL only collects user profiles for the top 50 users in the report.
+For profiles of the other users (e.g., those mentioned in a post), SocL redirects you to the social media site to view the user profile.

 5. What is the difference between geo-coded, geo-profiled and geo-referenced posts?

-Geographic data is associated with posts in three ways: (1) If the user has location services turned on, the post is geo-coded using GPS coordinates.
+Geographic data is associated with posts in three ways: (1) If the user has location services turned on or checks in to a location, the post is geo-coded using GPS coordinates.
 (2) If the user has a geographic location specified in his/her profile, the post is geo-profiled.
 (3) If the user mentions a geographic location in the body of the post, the post is geo-referenced.
 Given these definitions, it is possible for a post to be associated with multiple locations, e.g., a user from Washington DC tweets about upcoming trip to Paris while visiting friends in Pittsburgh Pennsylvania with location services on.

-Scraawl offers a wide range of Advanced Analytics including geo-spatial analytics, social network analytics, content/text analytics, behavioral analytics, and image analytics.
-Please visit https://www.scraawl.com/product/features/ for a full list of available analytics
+SocL offers a wide range of Advanced Analytics including geo-spatial analytics, social network analytics, content/text analytics, behavioral analytics, and image analytics.
+Please visit the SocL Features page for a full list of available analytics.

-2. Are all advanced analytics available for all social media feeds?
+2. Are all advanced analytics available for all PAI Sources?

-No. Advanced Analytics vary by feed type, and depend in-part on the data that is available from the social media feed.
-Only those Advanced Analytics relevant to a particular feed are shown in the advanced analytics tab of the report.
+No. Advanced Analytics vary by the data source, and depend in part on the data that is available.
+Only those relevant to a particular feed are shown in the Advanced Analytics tab of the report.

 3. What is the Heat Map?

 The Heat Map provides a graphical representation of the density of posts across geographic locations (derived from geo-coded, geo-referenced, and geo-profiled information).
-Scraawl provides zoom in and out capability and the ability to toggle to the Location Map (a Basic Statistic) – here you can zoom to show the individual posts associated with locations.
+SocL provides zoom in and out capability and the ability to toggle to the Location Map (a Basic Statistic) where you can zoom to show the individual posts associated with locations.

-Influence Discovery uses a ranking approach to compute normalized scores that represent the influence of users and hashtags in the social interaction graph.
-The scores of the top 10 most influential users/hashtags and impacts ratios (which represent the relative importance of the contributions of neighbors to the influence scores of a particular user/hashtag) are shown.
+Influence Discovery uses a form of page-rank centrality to compute normalized scores that represent the influence of users and hashtags in the social interaction graph.
+The top 10 most influential users/hashtags and are shown.
+You can drill down on any influential user or hashtag to see the influence scores for the top 10 neighbors of the user/hashtag and their impact ratios (which represent their relative contributions to the influence score of the selected user/hashtag).

-Topic Modeling uses a probabilistic model to discover patterns of word use within and across tweets.
-The model uses this information to identify up to eight abstract “topics” that occur in the collection.
-For each of the eight topics, a probabilistic score that represents the likelihood of the topic, and up to 15 top words within that topic are shown.
+Topic Modeling uses a probabilistic model to discover patterns of word use within and across posts.
+The model uses this information to identify up to eight abstract “topics” that occur in the data set.
+Up to 15 top words are shown for each topic along with scores that represent the contributions of each word to the topic.

 8. Why do I see 2-3 topics on some reports and more on others?